Great shots, crazy shorts -- Wawrinka's Roland Garros legacy

 “They will be in the museum of Roland Garros.
 You will see my shorts every day if you want,” he added to hoots of laughter.

 “Everybody talks about those shorts since I put them on.
-I quite like it.”
+Apparently I‘m the only one who likes it.”

 Jokes aside, Wawrinka was still struggling to digest the fact that he had won a second grand slam title, and did it by overcoming a player who had until Sunday, been unbeatable on clay in 2015.